ryo09020/linetogemini/README.md

 # Preparation
 Enter the API key in `app.py`.

-You should be fine if you enable the virtual environment.
+You should be fine if you enable the virtual environment. though you need python3.9　or higher

 Prepare a domain associated with the port number on localhost.